furkanansn/flutter_simple_efficient_network_package/README.md

 }
 ```
 Ensure you replace 'path_to_base_network.dart' and 'path_to_local_util.dart' with the actual paths to the base network and local utility classes in your project.

-Feel free to customize the getMonthList method and adapt it to your specific use case.
-The provided example serves as a template for making network requests and handling responses efficiently.
+Feel free to customize the getMonthList method to suit your specific use case.
+This example serves as a template for making network requests and handling responses efficiently.